 Pros and Cons of Using Peat-based Soil Mixes in Raised Beds

-Peat-based soil mixes are commonly used in raised beds as they help to retain moisture and provide good drainage.
+Peat-based soil mixes are commonly used in raised beds as they help retain moisture, provide good drainage and are pathogen-free.
 However, these mixes can be expensive and may not be environmentally friendly.
 Peat is a non-renewable resource, and its harvesting can have negative effects on the environment.
+It is also on the acidic side, which some plants won't respond well to.
 Therefore, it is essential to consider the pros and cons of peat-based soil mixes before using them in your raised bed garden.

 How to Fill a Raised Bed with Soil?

-Buying Soil in Bags or in Bulk: Pros and Cons
+Buying Soil in Bags or Bulk: Pros and Cons

 When it comes to buying soil for your raised bed, you can either buy it in bags or in bulk.
 Buying soil in bags is convenient as it does not require any measuring or calculations.
 However, it can be expensive and time-consuming.
 Buying soil in bulk, on the other hand, is cost-effective but requires some effort as you will need to transport the soil to your garden.